Menu

 Advocacy from a larger organisation

-And, finally, an organisation gives the support of a large organisation to a lone freelancer, and can advocate for issues and raise the profile of editing as a profession.
+And, finally, an association gives the support of a large organisation to a lone freelancer, and can advocate for issues and raise the profile of editing as a profession.

 All in all, not a bad list.
 Worth every cent.